· Updated

 Two more networks worth knowing.
 AWEKAS is a popular European weather network with its own station map and statistics.
 CWOP (the Citizen Weather Observer Program) is a volunteer network that feeds data to meteorological services, valuable if you want your readings to contribute to forecasting and research, though it is not built around a polished public page.

 The common thread across all of these: it is their platform, their layout, and often their ads.
 Your station is one of many on a shared map.
+If you decide to feed one — or several — the setup is much the same as uploading to WU; our walkthrough on sending your station data to Weather Underground, CWOP, and more covers it service by service.

 Self-hosted alternatives